What Is Authorisation in SOC 2?

 Resource Classification for Audit Integrity

 Effective access control starts with systematic asset assessment.
 Every item—from confidential financial records to routine operational files—is evaluated based on its function and sensitivity.
-By assigning a clear risk level to each asset, organizations establish a precise foundation for permission assignment.
+By assigning a clear risk level to each asset, organisations establish a precise foundation for permission assignment.
 This classification not only guides the control mapping process but also creates a traceable evidence chain that auditors rely on to verify compliance.

 Mapping Assets to Permissible Operations

-Once resources are classified, organizations map assets to the specific actions that users can perform.
+Once resources are classified, organisations map assets to the specific actions that users can perform.
 This mapping involves linking each asset category with corresponding operational controls.
 For example, an asset marked as high sensitivity may allow only view privileges, while less critical files may support editing functions.
 Key criteria applied include:

 - Functional Requirements: Ensuring permitted actions align with each asset’s operational role.